SamCFarrell/Looking-for-Suspicious-Transactions/README.md

 ### Data Analysis
 #### Part 1:

-The CFO of your firm has requested you to help analyze potential fraudulent transactions.
-Using your newly created database, generate queries that will discover the information needed to answer the following questions:
+The CFO of your firm has requested a report to help analyze potential fraudulent transactions.
+Using your newly created database, generate queries that will discover the information needed to answer the following questions, then create a seperate `Report.md` file to share your findings with the CFO:

 * Some fraudsters hack a credit card by making several small transactions (generally less than $2.00), which are typically ignored by cardholders.